By Sally Hayden

 Many of the migrants who brave the voyage end up falling into the hands of militias who are operating a vicious slave trade inside Libya – a country with multiple governments and many tribes.

 Refugees and migrants who unsuccessfully attempted the journey to Libya say that smugglers will often sell them on once they draw near the Libyan border.
 At that point, they no longer know who is in charge of them, and the terms of their “contract” can change.
 While some are held in detention, suffering malnutrition and often physical or sexual abuse, others are forced to work until their smugglers decide their debt has been paid off.

 “Traffickers don’t keep their agreements.
-They’ll increase or double it and sell them to other traffickers,” said one 27-year-old Eritrean, who has friends who set out on the journey but who he now cannot reach to find out what happened to them.
+They’ll increase or double it and sell them to other traffickers,” said a 27-year-old Eritrean.
+His friends had set out on the journey, but cannot reach them to find out what happened to them.
 For him, Europe “is only a hope, a wish.”